MinePlex Achieves Self Reported Market Cap of $29.59 Million (PLEX)

 Buying and Selling MinePlex

-It is usually not currently possible to purchase alternative cryptocurrencies such as MinePlex directly using US dollars.
-Investors seeking to trade MinePlex should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase MinePlex using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as MinePlex directly using U.S. dollars.
+Investors seeking to acquire MinePlex should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase MinePlex using one of the exchanges listed above.

 Receive News & Updates for MinePlex Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for MinePlex and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.